3rd Ave Improvements

 - 3rd Ave and Yesler Way Safety Improvements

-- Transit Spot Improvements including the 3rd Ave transit corridor expansion
+- Transit Spot Improvements

 To learn more about projects happening throughout the entire City, view our Capital Projects Dashboard.